-In addition, they must keep a code of behaviour based essentially on respect towards their teachers and their class mates, as well as on some basic rules that, however obvious, are important to remember:
+In addition, they must keep a code of behaviour based essentially on respect towards their teachers and their peers, as well as on some basic rules that, however obvious, are important to remember:

 - Students must arrive at school on time.

-- During school hours, as well as on the school bus, the pupils are the responsibility of the school and their teachers and therefore, they must always follow their indications.
+- During school hours, the pupils are the responsibility of the school and their teachers and therefore, they must always follow their indications.

-- A lack of respect towards teachers or class-mates will not be tolerated at any time.
+- A lack of respect towards peers or teachers will not be tolerated at any time.

-- No type of bullying, neither psychological nor, of course, physical, will be tolerated under any circumstances.
+- No type of bullying, neither psychological, physical or cyber will be tolerated under any circumstances.

 - To help their fellow students whenever necessary, to protect the younger ones and be friendly towards everybody is a golden rule for our students.

-- School uniform must be worn by all students throughout the college.
+- School uniform must be worn by all students throughout the school.

-- Children should not bring any valuable items to school.
-If for some reason they have to do so, they must hand it in to the office for safe keeping.
+- Students should not bring any valuable items to school.
+If for any reason they have to do so, they must hand it into the office for safekeeping.

 - The school keeps an exhaustive record of the absences of the students and immediately contacts the parents if a child is absent.
 We therefore beg parents to notify the school of any absences that they might know of in advance, such as doctor’s and dentist’s appointments, etc.